kyverno/website/content/en/docs/Writing policies/validate.md

 ## Validation Failure Action

 The `validationFailureAction` attribute controls admission control behaviors for resources that are not compliant with a policy.
-If the value is set to `enforce` resource creation or updates are blocked when the resource does not comply, and when the value is set to `audit` a policy violation is reported but the resource creation or update is allowed.
+If the value is set to `enforce`, resource creation or updates are blocked when the resource does not comply.
+When the value is set to `audit`, a policy violation is reported but the resource creation or update is allowed.

 ## Deny rules

 In addition to applying patterns to check resources, a validation rule can `deny` a request based on a set of conditions.
-This is useful for applying fine grained access controls that cannot be performed using Kubernetes RBAC.
+This is useful for applying fine-grained access controls that cannot be performed using Kubernetes RBAC.

 You can use `match` and `exclude` to select when the rule should be applied and then use additional conditions in the `deny` declaration to apply fine-grained controls.